Akecel/gabbro/README.md

 Use "gabbro [command] --help" for more information about a command.
 ```

-You are now ready to go ! 🚀
+You are ready to go ! 🚀

 ## Usage